 With this regimen, the scar associated with breast augmentation is well worth the beautiful results that can be obtained.
 Don’t let a small well-conceived scar stand in the way of the breasts you really want.

-Tags: breast augmentation, breast augmentation recovery, scar from breast augmentation, capsular contracture, breast augmentation incisions, large breast implantsCategorized in: Breast Augmentation
+Tags: large breast implants, breast augmentation, breast augmentation recovery, scar from breast augmentation, capsular contracture, breast augmentation incisionsCategorized in: Breast Augmentation